flutter/website/src/docs/cookbook/forms/text-field-changes.md

 ### Create a function to print the latest value

-Now, you need a function to run every time the text changes.
+You need a function to run every time the text changes.
-Create a method that prints out the current value of the text field.
+Create a method in the `_MyCustomFormState` class that prints out the current value of the text field.

-This method lives inside the `_MyCustomFormState` class.

 <!-- skip -->
 ```dart